ycerend/website/src/docs/tutorials/secure_sum/index.md

 ---
-slug: "/docs/tutorials/secureaddition"
+slug: "/docs/tutorials/securesum"
-title: "secure addition"
+title: "secure sum"
 ---

 ## welcome

-welcome to the 'secure addition' tutorial.
+welcome to the 'secure sum' tutorial.

 this tutorial is designed for anyone who has not yet run secure computations with fdrtd.